Product May Have Been Discontinued

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With three notable exceptions…
+With 5 notable exceptions…

-And lastly, this food also contains chelated minerals… minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Great Life Grain Free Dog Food
+Great Life Grain Free Dog Food Review

-As a group, the brand features an average protein content of 33% and a mean fat level of 14%.
-Together, these figures suggest a carbohydrate content of 44% for the overall product line.
+As a group, the brand features an average protein content of 34% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 42% for the overall product line.

 Above-average protein.
-Below-average fat.
+Near-average fat.
 And below-average carbs when compared to a typical dry dog food.